dmbarbour/wikilon/docs/AwelonLang.md

         :my-binary-large-object %secureHashOfBinary
         :my-oversized-function $secureHashOfDefinition

 Binary resources allow us to embed images, meshes, textures, sounds, and other ad-hoc binary data in our codebase without resorting to awkward base64 encodings or other techniques.
-References to external definitions, meanwhile, are mostly relevant for optimizing the dictionary representation, ensuring a predictable worst-case size for dictionary index nodes.
+References to external definitions, meanwhile, are mostly relevant for optimizing the dictionary representation, ensuring a predictable worst-case size for dictionary index nodes. *Note:* Secure hash resource references are extensions at the dictionary layer, and are not part of Awelon code.

 Support for binary resources in this manner ameliorates much awkwardness when embedding bulk data within Awelon code.
 A binary resource is treated similar to an embedded text, a list of bytes, albeit with fewer limitations.
 We can easily embed images, for example.
 Large definitions, meanwhile, may work together with *Stowage* to support large structured data.